vyash5075/React-Fundamentals/README.md

 ## Available Scripts

-In the project direcctodry, you can ru:
+In the project direcctodry, you can r

 ### `npm start`